cybertruckdev/cybertruckdev.github.io/_posts/2023-11-30-tesla-cybertruck-details.md

 - Video has started showing some more animated views again, can't tell what part of the vehicle it might be yet.

+- Not even sure why I'm live blogging this, talk about a waste of time.
+2:13pm central time.

 -